Bindukarempudi/Hackathon/Readme.txt

 2. Look for Language Learning under Explore menu and click on All Language Courses under popular skills Extract all the languages and different levels with its total count & display them

-3. In Home page, go to "For Business"; Click on "Contact Sales"; Fill the form with any one input invalid (example: email); Capture the error message & display
+3. In Home page, go to "For Business"; Scroll down to form ; Fill the form with any one input invalid (example: email); Capture the error message & display